 I had ordered monkey wedding toppers off eBay (because I love monkeys) and then made tiny little flags for the groom monkey to hold.
 The USA flag had a tiny UK flag in the middle and vice versa!
 I also made the bunting myself.
 My lovely aunt made all the cakes as her gift to us.

-I wanted something typically English as Jesse had said he wanted the wedding in the UK, so we had a Roast Dinner and in the evening we had a buffet of Scones with cream and jam!
+I wanted something typically English as my other half had said he wanted the wedding in the UK, so we had a Roast Dinner!
 Plus as the cake was a giant American flag, I felt that we needed to include some British food inspiration!
 Yorkshire Puddings were a MUST…but they did confuse a lot of the American guests!

 Ebay was my best friend during my wedding preparations.
 I got a lot of the things I needed on there and it was all very reasonably priced!
 Put it this way…we ended up spending more on the honeymoon in the Maldives, than what we did on the wedding, yet everyone had said it was one of the most FUN weddings they had been to!
 WIN!